pybliometrics-dev/pybliometrics/docs/classes/PlumXMetrics.rst

      Metric(name='LINK_OUTS', total=11)]

-Finally there is a property to total all metrics on an aggregated level:
+Finally, there is a property that totals all metrics at an aggregated level:

 .. code-block:: python